barayuda/CodeIgniter-CRUD-Model/README.md

 	// The results from the above query will be a standard select statement on the blog_posts table, along with the embedded subquery.

 Optional query building methods can be named anything, and can be passed to any of the 3 get methods.
-They can include joins, wheres, selects, etc, etc.
+They can include joins, wheres, selects, or any of the other native CodeIgniter active record (ahem... query builder) methods.

 ## Form Validation